 Understand the back-to-school environment in your location(s)

 Do you know what parents might be juggling, with daycare rules or distance learning?
-Situations might be changing daily or weekly, and your employees are trying to keep up with all of it, in addition to the awesome work they’re doing for your company.
+Situations (like mask mandates) might be changing daily or weekly, and your employees are trying to keep up with all of it, in addition to the awesome work they’re doing for your company.
 For example, if there’s a big meeting about the future of distance learning coming up in your local school district, send a note allowing parents to “leave” a few minutes early or take a longer lunch.
 Awareness is crucial.